d-lama/.github/mgmt/project_outline.md

 3. Scalability: Decentralized data labeling can be scaled easily, allowing businesses to process large amounts of data quickly and efficiently.
 This can be especially important for businesses that need to process large datasets on a regular basis.

 ## 4 Competitive Analysis (Rebekka)
-Due to the increasing popularity and importance of machine learning, tools have been developed on the market to simplify and improve the quality of manual data labelling.
-ML engineers have to invest more than 80% of their time in data preparation and data labelling in order to have the data ready to work with.
+Due to the increasing popularity and importance of machine learning, tools have been developed on the market to simplify and improve the quality of manual data labeling.
+ML engineers have to invest more than 80% of their time in data preparation and data labeling in order to have the data ready to work with.
 (https://www.superannotate.com/blog/best-data-labeling-tools)

 In order to determine the current possible market position of D-LAMA in comparison to existing products, the best known competing products have been analysed in the table below: